 What are you not looking forward to during the Spartathlon race?

-The sick feeling you get at some point in the race, and having to stay mentally tough to complete the race.
+The sick feeling you get at some point in the race, those negative thoughts, and having to stay mentally tough to complete the race.

 How will you prepare specifically for the Spartathlon race?

 This year I will do the main block from August through to a week before the race and then rest.
 Try to run with a few extra clothes to get used to running and managing the heat.